Snake mackerel, Gemfish, Butterfish, Smooth skinned oilfish, Black oilfish, Black butterfish

 1. What is it?

-Escolar or Oilfish (Lepidopus caudatus) are large pelagic, migratory species that move from deep to shallow water at night to feed.
+Escolar or Oilfish (Lepidocybium flavobrunneum) are large pelagic, migratory species that move from deep to shallow water at night to feed.
 They are considered to be vulnerable to high fishing pressures although little is known regarding their species biology and current stock status.
+Escolar is often sold under the name butterfish.

 2. How was it caught or farmed?